-Welcome to our section on muskie fishing tips.
-This section will give you the information you need to become a better muskie fisherman.
+This page will give you all the information you need to become a better muskie fisherman.
 Both veteran and novice anglers will be able to use the information on this page to improve their knowledge and skills at fishing for muskie.
-We start out by teaching you basic information about muskie, then give you some of the best muskie fishing tips.
-In addition you’ll get to know the muskie all-time fishing record, facts about muskie and more resources for information on muskies and muskie fishing.
+We start out by teaching you basic information about muskie, then give you some of the best tips.
+In addition you’ll get to know the muskie all-time fishing record, facts about muskie and more.

 - About Muskie (Esox masquinongy)